karlggest/odoo_probas/contract_sale_invoicing/README.rst

 #.
 Go to Invoicing > Sales > Contracts and select or create a new contract.
 #.
 Check *Generate recurring invoices automatically*.
 #.
 Mark the check "Invoice Pending Sales Orders".
 #.
-On each invoicing, system will check if there's any pending sales orders
+Check *Factura por dirección de entrega" if you wish invoice only sale orders by delivery address.
-   with same analyitic account and will append the lines to the invoice being generated.
+#.
+On each invoicing, system will check the propper parent id and make the right invoices.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas